s-archer/reference-architectures/dns/readme.md

 - Support for global DNS services

-## Deploying a Complete Service Delivery Infrastructure
+## Deploying a Complete Application Delivery Infrastructure
 F5® Distributed Cloud DNS enables high-availability and high-volume applications while simultaneously supporting millions of user requests per second.
 It works seamlessly with the suite of F5® Distributed Cloud Application Delivery and Application Security SaaS services to create a complete application delivery infrastructure:

 - Security